 The boxes are made to be handled—to be opened, closed, and held.
 Attention is given to edges, weight, and surface, and to how the piece feels when handled.

 Most pieces are one-offs or short runs.
-Repetition, when it happens, is deliberate.

 The studio primarily makes small wooden boxes for daily use and keeping.
 Forms are revisited and adjusted over time.
 Materials and techniques are chosen in response to the idea at hand, with consideration for both appearance and feel.